jungmannlab/picasso/readme.rst

 Installation (continued)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are two approaches to install Picasso.
-Firstly, ``pip`` can be used to download Picasso release from `PyPI <https://pypi.org/>`_.
+There are two approaches to installing Picasso.
+Firstly, ``pip`` can be used to download Picasso release from `PyPI <https://pypi.org/project/picassosr/>`_.
 Alternatively, the GitHub repo can be directly cloned to your computer.
 Please see the instructions below for details.

 Via PyPI:
 '''''''''